 A valve had failed in Ruby’s heart and the vet advised that it would not be viable to operate in view of her age and condition.
 She prescribed medication to disperse blood that had leaked from the valve and to remove the water that was causing difficulty in breathing.
 The plan was to return in seven days to see if Ruby’s condition and prognosis had improved.
 However, it was not to be: Ruby deteriorated and wanted to spend her entire day in the garden; I’m sure she was just waiting to die.
 On Wednesday, Chris booked another appointment which he attended together with Margaret.
 The vet was shocked by Ruby’s change.
 She was not the same dog, never would be and, had a life ahead of her that would be dominated by pain and the misery of not being able to do any of the things she loved.
 In a scene reminiscent of the closing sequence of Marley and Me, Chris and Margaret said goodbye to Ruby.

 I have hundreds of photos that stream on my computer screensaver.
-A high proportion of them include Ruby.
+A high proportion of them includes Ruby.
 I also have many video memories.
 I hope you have enjoyed the selection that I have chosen for this blog post.
-The last two, I have chosen to close with.
+I have chosen these last two to close with.
 Chris said that, if Ruby had died at home, he would have buried her under her favourite tree – a spot where she would seek shade or lie unnoticed whilst being able to observe what was going on around her.
-The fist photo has her led in front of the tree in happier times.
+The first photo has her laying in front of the tree in happier times.
 The final photo is literally the last photo I took of Ruby on that final Sunday as she laboured towards her ‘beach’.